mrweiner/multiversion/README.md

 Multiversion
 ============

 Extends the revision model for content entities.
+Forked to use Conflict 8.x-2.x.

 ## Content staging